 It is believed that these places have been especially blessed by the presence of holy personages and therefore possess healing powers.
 All these places exude a spirit of magic that hardly leaves anyone untouched and draws one to look inwards, away from the hustle of the metropolitan rush of everyday life.

-For those seeking to be adorned by the architecture, ancient history, natural and man-made beauty, Sikkim is the perfect holiday destination to be at.
+Sikkim is the perfect holiday destination for those seeking to be adorned by architecture, ancient history, natural and man-made beauty.
 Adding up to the immense natural beauty, there are enormous old age religious sites and ancient temples in Sikkim attracting a plethora of travelers from all over the globe.

 Tashiding Monastery is one significant religious place to visit in Sikkim.
 It is located 40 kilometers from Geyzing in the west of Sikkim.
 Tashiding is one of the oldest and most sacred Buddhist monasteries in Sikkim.
 It was constructed in the year 1717.
 Ngadak Sempa Chembo, one of the three monks who performed the consecration ceremony of the first Chogyel laid the foundation stone of the monastery.
-The monastery is beautifully nestled on the top of a hill between Ranjit and Rathong rivers.
+The monastery beautifully nestles on the top of a hill between Rangit and Rathong rivers.

 The Monastery reflects an archaic charm in itself.
-Hence, dozens of pilgrims flock to Sikkim every year to visit the monastery, for they believe Tashiding Monastery is just the ideal place to get immersed in spirituality and seek for enlightenment.
-The monastery is a must place attraction for its festival, Bhumchhu which is a sacred water ceremony that is celebrated joyously during the 14th and the 15th day of the first month in the Tibetan Calendar.
+Hence, dozens of pilgrims flock to Sikkim every year to visit the monastery, believing Tashiding Monastery is the ideal place to immerse themselves in spirituality and seek enlightenment.
+The monastery is a must-visit attraction for its festival, Bhumchhu, a sacred water ceremony celebrated joyously during the 14th and 15th day of the first month in the Tibetan Calendar.

 How To Reach There?

-You can hire a taxi from all the major towns in Sikkim to get to this attraction and the best time to visit the monastery is during the months from March to June and from mid-September to December.
+The attraction is accessible by taxi from major towns in Sikkim.
+Best time to visit is March to June and mid-September to December.

-Apart from the stunning landscapes and entrancing beauty, Sikkim is also an ideal place for those who seek mental peace and want to connect to their spiritual side.
-You are hereby greeted to the land of Sikkim.
-So, come, indulge in spiritual practices and awaken yourself in blissful retreats at classical and breathtaking monasteries as this!
+Sikkim offers an ideal place for mental peace and spiritual connection, apart from stunning landscapes and entrancing beauty.
+Welcome to the spiritual land of Sikkim.
+So, come, indulge in spiritual practices and awaken yourself in blissful retreats at classical and breathtaking monasteries.

 Also Read: Pemayangtse Monastery, West Sikkim